 It was certainly a friendly affair as the couple called upon their talented friends and put them to work for the wedding day.
 Terry Richardson snapped photos, while Sia performed "Chandelier" for the couple's first dance.
 Jennifer Meyer designed the couple's wedding bands and Aniston's mane man Chris McMillan again took responsibility for the bride's famed locks.

 Sadly for us, the most important piece of the Aniston-Theroux wedding puzzle is still missing.
-Months after the couple tied the knot we still have no hints or photos of Aniston's wedding dress (sources say Aniston went off-the-rack this time and her veil was reportedly from J.Crew).
+Months and years after the couple tied the knot there were no hints or photos of Aniston's wedding dress (sources say Aniston went off-the-rack this time and her veil was reportedly from J.Crew).

 We're still waiting Jen.